 - 2 tbsp lemon juice / lime juice / vinegar (if using vinegar, start with 1,5 tbsp, it’s a little stronger)

 - Take it off the heat but do not let it cool down.

 - Add the acid and mix through well.
 The milk should start curdling pretty much right away.
 You will see white curds forming and the liquid becoming more transparant/yellow.
 If the liquid stays white you have to add some additional acid.
 Add it in steps of 1 tsp to prevent from overdosing.
-I never need more than 3 tbp.

 - Fold the curds in a cheese cloth and place below a heavy pan or stone to press out the remainder of moisture.

 - Wait at least 30 minutes before using if you want a firm paneer, you can easily leave it up to two hours, it will just become a little firmer.